tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 ## Pair delimiters

-The pair delimiters below are used in declararing enums, arrays, hashes and on the regex operators (substitution, transliteration and pattern matching).
+Pair delimiters below are used to declare enums, arrays, hashes and regexs

 ```
 ( )       [ ]       { }       < >